(This replaces Fact Sheet 24-7)

 Observations/Annual Evaluations

+Based on the regulations districts with a STEPS plan must negotiate the number of observations with a minimum of two per year for probationary teachers and a minimum of two per cycle for tenured teachers.
 Evaluations can be differentiated, this allows for a circumstance where negotiations could result in a plan where tenured teachers would not receive an annual composite rating each year, even though some type of evaluation would be undertaken for every teacher each year.
-The regulations indicate that tenured teachers must be evaluated on a cycle from one to three years, where they are evaluated and scored on a subset of standards on an annual basis but would not receive an overall rating until the end of the one-to-three-year cycle.
+The regulations indicate that tenured teachers could be evaluated annually or on a multi-year cycle, where they are evaluated and scored on a subset of standards on an annual basis but would not receive an overall rating until the end of the cycle.
 Probationary teachers must be rated on each teaching standard and must have a composite rating annually.
-The regulations establish a maximum of a three-year cycle to receive a composite rating.
-However, the statute specifies that the length of this cycle is the result of collective bargaining and NYSUT is advocating with SED to remove this limitation from the final regulations.

 All classroom teachers and building principals and anyone who conducts all or part of a performance review must receive appropriate training.
 The list of staff positions authorized to perform observations would be collectively bargained.
 NYSUT recommends including language in the newly developed plan that makes clear that observations are conducted in-person and by a trained administrator, independent evaluator, or peer reviewer (whatever is locally negotiated), and are not done using Artificial Intelligence (AI).